 “The value of this may be in the very early days before our body has a chance to make a response, which can take as long as 10 days to two weeks, so if we can jump-start the process, we can start fighting the virus early,” Dr. Wohl says.

 In addition, to be eligible to receive monoclonal antibodies you cannot be hospitalized for COVID-19.
-You also must be age 12 or older and have a higher risk for severe COVID-19 infection due to any of the following:
+You must have a higher risk for severe COVID-19 infection due to any of the following:

 - Age 65 years or older